-(1) In recommending to the Faculty initial appointments to tenure-track or tenured Professor of Law positions, the following guidelines shall ordinarily be followed by the Entry-Level Faculty Appointments and the Lateral Faculty Appointments and Promotion Committees, provided, however, that the Committees may depart from these guidelines for compelling reasons:

-(a) An initial appointment as Assistant Professor for a term of three years without tenure: to a candidate who when he or she commences teaching here will have fewer than three years of law school teaching experience in a tenure-track appointment. (b) An initial appointment as Associate Professor for a term of three years without tenure: to a candidate who when he or she commences teaching here will have had at least three years of law school teaching experience in a tenure-track appointment. (c) An initial appointment as Professor with indefinite tenure: to a candidate who when he or she commences teaching here will have had at least three years of law school teaching experience in a tenure-track appointment. (c) An initial appointment as Professor with indefinite tenure: to a candidate who when he or she commences teaching here will have had five or more years of law school teaching experience and who will have had a tenured appointment in another law school or the likelihood of gaining it shortly.

-(d) The type of appointment to be recommended for a candidate who does not fall within any of the above categories shall be determined in light of his or her professorial experience and achievements.

-(2) No candidate ordinarily will be recommended to the Faculty by the Entry-Level Faculty Appointments Committee or the Lateral Faculty Appointments and Promotion Committee for an initial appointment to tenure-track or tenured Professor of Law positions unless that candidate has visited the Law School or most members of the Faculty have otherwise had an opportunity to meet him or her.
+- (1) In recommending to the Faculty initial appointments to tenure-track or tenured Professor of Law positions, the following guidelines shall ordinarily be followed by the Entry-Level Faculty Appointments and the Lateral Faculty Appointments and Promotion Committees, provided, however, that the Committees may depart from these guidelines for compelling reasons: - (a) An initial appointment as Assistant Professor for a term of three years without tenure: to a candidate who when he or she commences teaching here will have fewer than three years of law school teaching experience in a tenure-track appointment. - (b) An initial appointment as Associate Professor for a term of three years without tenure: to a candidate who when he or she commences teaching here will have had at least three years of law school teaching experience in a tenure-track appointment. - (c) An initial appointment as Professor with indefinite tenure: to a candidate who when he or she commences teaching here will have had five or more years of law school teaching experience and who will have had a tenured appointment in another law school or the likelihood of gaining it shortly. - (d) The type of appointment to be recommended for a candidate who does not fall within any of the above categories shall be determined in light of his or her professorial experience and achievements. - (2) No candidate ordinarily will be recommended to the Faculty by the Entry-Level Faculty Appointments Committee or the Lateral Faculty Appointments and Promotion Committee for an initial appointment to tenure-track or tenured Professor of Law positions unless that candidate has visited the Law School or most members of the Faculty have otherwise had an opportunity to meet him or her.